-- 4.13.1 Subject to an area's requirement for a staff member to be on duty, staff members will be entitled to be absent on any public holiday in South Australia and the first working day following Proclamation Day (which will be termed University Day) without loss of ordinary pay. - 4.13.2 If a staff member is on paid personal leave on both the working days immediately before and after a public holiday, they will be entitled to payment for that holiday without deduction from their personal leave credits, except where the staff member is rostered for duty on the public holiday, in which case, the day will be deducted from their personal leave credits and penalty rates will not apply.
+- 4.13.1 Subject to an area's requirement for a staff member to be on duty, staff members will be entitled to be absent on any public holiday in South Australia and the first working day following Proclamation Day (which will be termed University Day) without loss of ordinary pay. - 4.13.2 Where a public holiday occurs during a period of personal leave, family and domestic violence leave or compassionate leave, that day does not count as a period of personal, family and domestic violence or compassionate leave.